Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV

 Rating of Evidence: I = Data from randomized controlled trials; II = Data from well-designed nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

 The treatment of hepatitis C virus (HCV) infection is rapidly evolving.
-Data suggest that HCV/HIV-coinfected patients treated with all-oral HCV regimens have sustained virologic response rates comparable to those of HCV-monoinfected patients.
-The purpose of this section is to discuss hepatic safety and drug-drug interaction issues related to HCV/HIV coinfection and the concomitant use of antiretroviral (ARV) agents and HCV drugs.
-For specific guidance on HCV treatment, please refer to http://www.hcvguidelines.org/.
+Patients with HCV/HIV coinfection treated with all-oral, direct-acting antiviral (DAA) HCV regimens can achieve sustained virologic response (HCV cure) rates comparable to those of patients with HCV monoinfection.1-3 This section of the Guidelines focuses on hepatic safety and drug-drug interaction issues related to HCV/HIV coinfection and the concomitant use of antiretroviral (ARV) agents and HCV drugs.
+For specific guidance on HCV treatment, clinicians should refer to https://www.hcvguidelines.org/.

-Assessment of Hepatitis C Virus/HIV Coinfection
+Assessment of HCV/HIV Coinfection

 - Patients with HCV/HIV coinfection should be counseled to avoid consuming alcohol and to use appropriate precautions to prevent transmission of HIV and/or HCV to others.

-Antiretroviral Therapy in Hepatitis C Virus/HIV Coinfection
+Antiretroviral Therapy in HCV/HIV Coinfection

 When to Start Antiretroviral Therapy